thewhitetulip/build-app-with-python-antitextbook/manuscript/06-file-handling.md

 print(lines)
 ```

-The output you'll see would have "\n" after each line in the list.
+The output would be a list of four items, with each item ending with a "\n".
 This is because the textual representation of a new line is `\n`, thus, when you read the file in python, you'll see `\n` at the end of each new line.
-When you write to a file in Python, you have to append `\n` to the end of each line, only then will you see a new line, otherwise it'll just keep writing to the file.
+When you write to a file in Python, you have to append `\n` to the end of each line, only then will you see a new line, otherwise it'll just keep writing to the file in a single line.

 ```python
 f = open("even.txt", "w")